SajjadHm/SajjadHm/README.md

 ## About Me

-I am currently a BSc student in the Electrical Engineering Department at Sharif University of Technology, where I am deeply involved in cutting-edge research in the fields of Computer Vision and Deep Learning.
-I have the privilege of working as a Research Assistant at two renowned labs:
+I received my BSc degree in the Electrical Engineering Department at Sharif University of Technology, where I am deeply involved in cutting-edge research in the fields of Deep Learning and Explainable AI.
+I had the privilege of working as a Research Assistant at two renowned labs:

 - **Deep Learning Lab**, EE Department, Sharif University of Technology
 - **Advanced Robotics and Artificial Intelligence Lab**, ECE Department, Tehran University